Maria Malmer Stenergard: Minister for Foreign Affairs (2024-present)

 On 10 September 2024, prime minister Ulf Kristersson reshuffled his cabinet.
 During this reshuffle Malmer Stenergard was made Minister for Foreign Affairs succeeding Tobias Billström who had recently resigned.
-During a press conference later the same day she said she would pursue a foreign policy that prioritized Sweden.
+During a press conference later the same day she said she would pursue a foreign policy that prioritised Sweden.

 On 3 October 2024 during a debate in the Riksdag regarding Sweden's decision to abstain from voting on a United Nations General Assembly resolution calling for the end of Israeli occupation of Palestinian territories, a bag containing tomatoes and onions was hurled towards Malmer Stenergard from the Riksdag's public gallery.
 Malmer Stenergard retreated from the chamber following the event.
 The bag's contents had been smuggled in through the security controls by three pro-Palestine activists, by means of hiding them in their clothes.
 The activists were quickly apprehended by security and removed from the perimeters of the Riksdag.
 Malmer Stenergard called the event an attack on basic democratic values, a sentiment echoed by Speaker Andreas Norlén.

 She and her Nordic counterparts signed a joint letter in late October condemning Israel's planned bill that would seek to ban the UNRWA from operating in the country and in effect the Palestinian areas.
 Furthermore, they urged the Knesset to reconsider passing the bill.

-Stenergaard called the March 2025 Israeli attacks on the Gaza Strip "dangerous" and demanded an end to the violence.
+Malmer Stenergaard called the March 2025 Israeli attacks on the Gaza Strip "dangerous" and demanded an end to the violence.

+List of international trips made by Maria Malmer Stenergard

+Malmer Stenergard shakes hands with Foreign Secretary David Lammy at a 1 May 2025 meeting in London.

+Malmer Stenergard delivers remarks at a 5 May 2025 panel as part of a trip to Copenhagen.

+Malmer Stenergard photographed beside European Commissioner for Preparedness and Crisis Management Hadja Lahbib at a 11 June 2025 meeting in Brussels.

+Malmer Stenergard welcomes foreign ministers taking part in the NATO Foreign Ministers Meeting in Helsingborg on 22 May 2026.